 What is Response Bias?

-- Question/ Answer Order
+- Question/ answer order

-This bias poses a risk to the integrity of your results, as the answers provided wouldn’t be accurate.
 Unfortunately, it’s not always possible to prevent or detect bias, but this article will help you identify them where possible.

 Where scaled questions are concerned (Strongly Disagree – Strongly Agree), there’s a risk of respondents failing to differentiate between answer choices.
 In these cases, they may give identical, or similar, responses to all questions using the same scale.